crawlwp/crawlwp-lite/readme.txt

 **Search performance**

 * **Google, Bing and Yandex data in WordPress**: Clicks, impressions, CTR and average position from Google Search Console, Bing Webmaster Tools and Yandex Webmaster, on one screen.
 [Learn more](https://crawlwp.com/features/google-search-console/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)
+* **Per-post insights**: Clicks, impressions, CTR, average position and top keywords for each post, in the editor sidebar and the Insights tab of the SEO metabox.
 * **Keyword tracking**: The searches you actually rank for, with real data instead of estimates.
 * **Dashboard widget and post list stats**: Performance and indexing numbers on the WordPress dashboard and beside every post on your posts list.
 * **SEO email reports**: Daily, weekly or monthly summaries of performance and indexing, sent to as many people as you like.
 [Learn more](https://crawlwp.com/article/seo-performance-email-reports/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)